Boult Wade Tennant

 If you wish to know more about these updates or would like further advice, please contact Ed Ronan or your usual Boult Wade Tennant LLP advisor.

-For an overview of the latest updates to the EPO Guidelines in relation to plants and animals, human-derived cells and methods of treatment by therapy, please follow this link.
+Find out more about our latest updates to the EPO Guidelines in relation to plants and animals, human-derived cells and methods of treatment by therapy.

 Relevant sectors